jwstegemann/fritz2-docs/RemoteCalls.md

 The same works for posts and other methods, just use different parameters for the body to send.

-Of curse the remote service is primary designed to use in your `Handler`s within your `Store`s for exchanging data with your backend:
+Of course the remote service is primarily designed to use in your `Handler`s within your `Store`s when exchanging data with your backend:
 ```kotlin
 val userStore = object : RootStore<String>("") {